 For Ron and Ken, the opportunity to restore and rejuvenate the Horse & Hound was compelling.
 During childhood they created many memories in the rugged White Mountains.
 In recent years, each spent more time in the area - downhill and cross-country skiing at local resorts and hiking the Presidential Range as members of the Appalachian Mountain Club (AMC).
 Ron and Ken were drawn to the area by their mutual heartfelt appreciation and respect for history, hospitality and the Great Outdoors.

-The Horse & Hound was purchased by Ron Homer in December 2010.
-Operating since 1946, the inn had been owned by seven different families.
-Fortunately, each owner respected and cared for the building, so little had been done to change its original 1946 architectural integrity.
-The fireplaces remained, the knotty pine paneling was untouched, and the 82 original 8-over-8 and 8-over-12 weight and pulley windows remained intact.
+The Horse & Hound has had seven owners between 1946 and 2010.
+Fortunately, each owner respected the building so little had been done to change the original architectural integrity.
+The three wood fireplaces remained; knotty pine paneling throughout was untouched; 82 original 8-over-8 and 8-over-12 weight and pulley windows were intact.
+All of the floors in the entire building were the original wood.
 The original mahogany doors and most of the original porcelain bathroom fixtures remained.

 However, layers of carpet, vinyl and wallpaper had accumulated on the floors and walls.
 Some parts of the building had begun to sag due to age.
 The Kitchen floor was structurally unsound due to inadequately sized floor joists and steam pipes underneath which had fractured and sent steam and water into the crawl space below.
 The original handsome Library for the inn had in later years become a tavern.